pbollhorn/boardfolio-frontend/README.md

 4. Run the development server: `npm run dev`
 5. View the React app in your browser (should be at http://localhost:5173/)

+## Running JSON mock server

+If you are developing a frontend feature that makes requests to a backend endpoint which is not up and running yet, you can use the JSON mock server.

+- Run the mock server using this command: `npm run backend`
+- The mock server should be running now on http://localhost:4000/
+- If not, try this command: `npm install`

 ## Technologies Used

 - React 19